unicodeveloper/laravel-paystack/README.md

 /**
  * This fluent method does all the dirty work of verifying that the just concluded transaction was actually valid,
  * It verifies the transaction reference with Paystack Api and then grabs the data returned from Paystack.
- * In that data, we have a lot of good stuff, especially the authorisation code that you can save in your db
+ * In that data, we have a lot of good stuff, especially the `authorization_code` that you can save in your db
  * to allow for easy recurrent subscription.
  */
 Paystack::getPaymentData();